-As FDA commissioner Janet Woodcock said in a 2015 Clinical Outcome Assessment Public Workshop, “It turns out that what is really bothering the patient and what is really bothering the doctor can be radically different things...patients are true experts in their disease.”
+As FDA Principal Deputy Commissioner Janet Woodcock said in a 2015 Clinical Outcome Assessment Public Workshop, “It turns out that what is really bothering the patient and what is really bothering the doctor can be radically different things...patients are true experts in their disease.”

 For years, clinical outcome assessments (COAs) have been critical in helping measure the effectiveness of treatments tested in clinical trials.
 Not only do COAs help demonstrate the efficacy of a given treatment, but they also reflect a participant’s symptoms, overall mental state, and quality of life.